Contact Andy Reynolds at firstname.lastname@example.org

 11.09.21: UCI Illuminations (University of California, Irvine (Zoom event) Faculty Book Talk Featuring Author and Professor Jonathan Alexander (5:00 PM – 6:00 PM PST / 8:00 PM – 9:00 PM EST)

 11.04.21: Book Event – Bureau of General Services–Queer Division presents “”Cruising into Age—Getting Older Queerly” with Jonathan Alexander and Alex Espinoza

 10.27.21: Skylight Book/Skylit Podcast w/Jonathan Alexander and Julietta Singh

 Text below is from the “Being Queer is Everything!” press release.
 View/download the Word/PDF/plain text without images/videos here.

 Being Queer is Everything!

-(That you “just happen to be” LGBTQ is a Lie.)
+(That you “just happen to be” Gay is a Lie.)

 Author asks, what stories do we tell ourselves to survive our queerness?

 “One of our finest essayists.” – Tom Lutz, founding editor, Los Angeles Review of Books

 For author Jonathan Alexander, the claim that one “just happens to be” lesbian, gay, bisexual, or transgender is a lie, a dismissive denial of the core queerness which is as much a part of who we are as our gender or skin color.
 Being queer is everything.
 It is the prism through which we perceive, imagine, and at times obfuscate our experienced reality.